karlkfi/kpt-config-sync/docs/user_guide.md

 result in a Forbidden exception.

 A quota is allowed to be set to immediately be in violation.
-For example, when a workload namespace has 11 pods, we can still set quota to "pods: 10" in a parent policyspace, creating an overage.
+For example, when a workload namespace has 11 pods, we can still set quota to `pods: 10` in a parent policyspace, creating an overage.
 If a workload namespace is in violation, the ResourceQuotaAdmissionController will prevent new objects of that type from being created until the total object count falls below the quota limit, but existing objects will still be valid and operational.

-Here we add hard quota limit on number of pods across all namespaces having "shipping-app-backend" as an ancestor:
+Here we add hard quota limit on number of pods across all namespaces having `shipping-app-backend` as an ancestor:

 ```console
 $ cat foo-corp/online/shipping-app-backend/quota.yaml